QuickBooks Blog

 Free cash flow (FCF) vs. net income: Differences and how to calculate

 To manage a business and grow personal wealth, these business owners must understand the difference between free cash flow vs. net income.
-Free cash flow and net income are essential elements of a healthy, growing business, but they are not the same
+Free cash flow and net income are essential elements of a healthy, growing business, but they are not the same.

 Both, however, are instrumental in providing a comprehensive view of a company's financial health and sustainability.
+Let’s break down how these metrics work and how to use them to make more confident financial decisions.

 Jump to: